I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/msviddrv/ns-msviddrv-tag_video_open_parms.md

 ## Members

-`dnDevNode`

-Specifies the devnode for PnP devices.

-`dwError`

-If open fails, specifies why it failed.

-`dwFlags`

-Specifies the type of channel.

 `dwSize`

 Set to the size of the <b>VIDEO_OPEN_PARMS</b> structure.

+`fccType`

+'vcap'

+`fccComp`

+This member is not used.

 `dwVersion`

 Specifies the version of msvideo.

-`fccComp`

-This member is not used.

-`fccType`

-'vcap'
+`dwFlags`

+Specifies the type of channel.

+`dwError`

+If open fails, specifies why it failed.

 `pV1Reserved`